esp-rs/std-training/book/src/02_1_hardware.md

 # Checking the hardware

 Connect the Espressif Rust Board to your computer.
-Verify that TODO describe what default behavior the stock firmware should exhibit (e.g. pulsing LED).
+Verify a tiny red control LED lights up.

 The device should also expose its UART serial port over USB: